-Corewars6 is a game where player/programmers write programs which attempt to take control of as much of the memory of a virtual machine (the core) as possible.
+Corewars[9] is a game where player/programmers write programs which battle with each other inside a virtual machine (known as the core).
 A virtual machine is a program which mimics another (possibly fictional or real) device.
 They are wholly contained within the program which "virtualizes" them, and so are safe places to do things which couldn't be done with a real hardware device.
+The players use a form of assembly language called "Redcode."
+The programs all read and write to the same memory space, and must try to destroy all other programs by writing over their code, the player who writes the program which eventually takes over the whole machine wins.